Non planar free boundary minimal disks into ellipsoids

 At that stage, we do not \textit{a priori} know if a minimizer of $F_{s,t}$ has symmetries.
 In order to obtain Theorem \ref{theomain}, we then perform a variational method on combinations of eigenvalues under symmetry constraints on the metrics (see Section \ref{sectionoptimizationsymmetries}).
 Thanks to the symmetry properties of the test functions of Theorem \ref{theotestfunction}, condition \eqref{eqinfcond} is still realized for the infimum among symmetric metrics.
 Then again, no blow up happens on symmetric minimizing sequences of $F_{s,t}$ for $t \geq t_{\star}(s)$.
 This leads to the existence of the expected embedded non planar free boundary minimal disk into some ellipsoid.
 By other simple arguments, we deduce the complete proof of Theorem \ref{theomain} (see Section \ref{sectionotherarguments})

-The current paper is fairly self-contained up to several small lemma already written in \cite{Pet22}, and all the steps of our construction can also be performed in the analogous closed case (see \cite{Pet23}).
+The current paper is fairly self-contained up to the theory of convergence of minimizing Palais-Smale sequences developped in \cite{Pet22}, and all the steps of our construction can also be performed in the analogous closed case (see \cite{Pet23}).
 In the end of Section \ref{sectionplanarellipse}, we also suggest ways to make the construction more explicit in the same spirit as the bifurcation methods in the closed case \cite{BP22}.
 New branches of embedded free boundary minimal disks should appear as soon as the parameter of the ellipsoid crosses values having multiple eigenvalues for a Steklov problem on ellipses endowed with a metric conformal to the flat one.
 Such a bifurcation method would even give an arbitrary number of embedded disks for sufficiently elongated ellipsoids.